Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Real Data Analysis

-As an alternative to the Boston Housing dataset, \citet{decock2011} proposed the Ames Housing dataset (available in the \texttt{modeldata} package in R) as a touchstone for heavy-tailed regression modeling problems.
-The original dataset contains 2930 observations on 74 variables, including house price and 73 covariates potentially affecting the prices.
-To capture potential nonlinear effects, we create bins for some of the numeric covariates, thereby converting them to categorical variables.
-In particular, we consider 12 bins each for the year of building a house and the year of its remodeling.
-Thereafter, we include interaction terms between the neighborhood, and year of building, year of remodeling and year of sale (considered to be categorical with sale years as levels).
-Using dummy variables for each level of the categorical variables, the resulting design matrix consists of 2930 rows and 962 columns, and the log-transformed selling price is taken as the response variable.

-In this example, SSQLASSO can be successfully executed for only 11 out of the 100 replicates using the \texttt{emBayes} package in R. Therefore, we report our findings for the three methods based on these 11 replicates in the main paper, and specify the results for GECM-HEM and EMVS based on all the 100 replicates in Appendix \ref{app:ames}.
-Using the 11 replicates, the boxplots in Figure \ref{fig:real_pred} indicate slightly lower MeAD for SSQLASSO than GECM-HEM.
-The prediction intervals for GECM-HEM are a bit wider and show a slight overcoverage, compared to a slight undercoverage by SSQLASSO.
-Both the methods significantly outperform EMVS, which yields large predictive MeAD, along with wide prediction intervals and gross undercoverage.

-The variable selection results (Table \ref{tab:real_ames_vs}) based on the 11 replicates repeats a similar story like the Faculty Salaries dataset.
-EMVS chooses the smallest model, followed by GECM-HEM, while SSQLASSO retains a susbtantial number of predictors.
+To compare the model complexities, we inspect the number of predictors selected by each method among the 331 covariates used in fitting SSQLASSO.
+The results in Table \ref{tab:real_salary_vs} repeat a similar story like the Ames Housing dataset.
+EMVS chooses the smallest model, followed by GECM-HTEM, while SSQLASSO retains a substantial number of predictors.